KohheePeace/coderhackers/docs/flutter-crud2a/login-page.md

 title: Step9 Login Page
 ---

-## Goal of this step
+In this step, we're going to

-- We will make Login Page.
+- make Login page.

 <img src="https://storage.googleapis.com/coderhackers-assets/flutter_firebase_firestore_crud2a/Screen%20Shot%202020-02-11%20at%2023.32.10.png" height="480" />

-The code is almost same with Register Page.
-So, first just copy and paste code, then explain important part of code.
+The code is almost same with Register page.

+So, first just copy and paste code, and then I will explain the important part of the code.

 ## Final Code